sramalho94/TOPxGA_Team3/README.md

   - the following keys should be encrypted using Crypto:

     - firstName, gender, race, ethnicity, state, zip
-    - password should be encrypted using the Bcrypt passage
+    - password should be encrypted using the Bcrypt package

   - associations between the models must be completed